moinwiki/moin/docs/admin/configure.rst

 * uses slqalchemy (without the ORM) for database abstraction
 * supports multiple types of databases, for example:

-  - sqlite (default, comes built-into Python)
+  - SQLite (default, comes built into Python)
   - postgresql
   - mysql
   - and others, see sqlalchemy docs.